Pupil Premium and Y7 Catch-up Premium

 Impact of Pupil Premium Spending 2017-2018

-Increased proportion of students achieving Grade 4 or higher in GCSE English and Maths from 42% to 68% which is significantly above national averages and the gap has closed significantly.
+Increased proportion of students achieving Grade 4 or higher in GCSE English and Maths to 65% which is significantly above national averages and the gap has closed significantly.
 We strive to close the gap completely and will continue to have this area as a school focus until this happens.
 The gap has decreased every year since 2016 and in 2018 was at 14%.

 There are 0% of Pupil Premium students who are Not in Education, Employment or Training (NEET), the national average for all pupils is around 10% annually, this means that 100% of our Pupil Premium students have progressed into further Education, Employment or Training.